-Benjamin Graham is Known as the Godfather of Value Investing.
+Who is Benjamin Graham?
+He is Known as the Godfather of Value Investing.
 Understanding His System Can Help You Pick the Right Value Stocks.

 Benjamin Graham was born in London in 1894.
-(His original name was Grossbaum, but he changed it as a young man, the better to fit into the Wall Street environment.)
+His original name was Grossbaum, but he changed it as a young man, to better fit into the Wall Street environment.

 His parents moved to New York City when he was one year old.
 Graham was a brilliant student and won a scholarship to Columbia University.
 In 1914, he graduated second in his class, at age 20, and was invited to teach at the school.
 But he refused.
 His father had died, the family was poor, and Graham needed a larger income to support the family.

 So he went to Wall Street and worked for the firm of Newburger, Henderson and Loeb for $12 per week.

 His early duties included being a runner, delivering securities and checks, writing descriptions of bond issues, and later writing the daily market letter of the firm.
 Before long, he began to analyze companies, and at the age of 26 he was promoted to full partner.